Wallingford Historic Homes Fair

 George Ostrow, VELOCIPEDE architects inc

 George presented the core issues and pro tricks of reducing the energy use of your older house.
 Discussion touched on insulation, air sealing, moisture management, heating and hot water systems, appliances, and lighting.
+Click HERE to watch a video of this session.

 Ask-an-Expert Sarah J. Martin, Historian, SJM Cultural Resource Services, 2:30 to 4